 The Ombudsman has been assigned the task of observing how the police escort foreign nationals out of Denmark when they have been deported.
 In some instances a legal case expert from the Ombudsman’s office comes along for part of or for the whole journey as an observer.

 The access of disabled persons to public buildings is also part of the Ombudsman’s monitoring purview.
 When carrying out visits to monitor accessibility for the disabled, the Ombudsman’s monitoring staff brings along measuring equipment to check that for instance ramps for wheelchair users have a degree of inclination which is in accordance with building regulations.
 One of the Ombudsman’s associates who is a wheelchair user participates in these monitoring visits.

 Among others, several town halls, public libraries and institutions of education have been the subject of a monitoring visit from the Ombudsman.

-The Ombudsman has written a report on his monitoring visits.
-Read the report here.
+The Ombudsman has written a manual on his monitoring visits.
+Read the manual here.